Suspected Maute members nabbed in Davao City

 Gaerlan said they are still studying whether they will include the driver in the rebellion case, given the evidence.

-He said Cayamora was attended to by Central 911 because he had cough.
+He said Maute was attended to by Central 911 because he had cough.
 (Antonio L. Colina IV/MindaNews)